takumimorino/phase-field/README.md

 This repository contains the program code used to perform the calculations described in the paper:

-> "Phase-Field Modeling for Practical Engineering Materials by Takumi Morino, Machiko Ode and Shoich Hirosawa
+> Takumi Morino, Machiko Ode and Shoich Hirosawa, "An explicit integration approach for predicting the microstructures of multicomponent alloys", Nature Communications

 ## Files in the Repository